A Guide to Roof Types: Choosing the Right Style for Your Home

 Considerations: Slightly more expensive and complex to install.

 Often seen on commercial structures, flat roofs also fit well with contemporary home styles.
-Although they appear flat, they usually have a slight slope to allow water drainage.
-This roof type is easily accessible, ideal for rooftop gardens or lounge spaces.
+Despite looking flat, they generally include a slight pitch for water drainage.
+Flat roofs are easy to access, making them a great choice if you plan to create a rooftop garden or lounge area.

 Drawbacks: Water pooling risks and potential for frequent upkeep.
-You can click here and read more on the subject here!
+Just click here and check it out!

 4. Mansard Roof Design